Withdrawing or Dropping Courses

 - The student has the right to know what financial aid programs are available at TWU.

-- The student has the right to receive a listing from the financial aid office of the agency in each state which may be contacted regarding grants available to residents of that state.
+- The student has the right to receive a listing from the Office of Student Financial Aid of the agency in each state which may be contacted regarding grants available to residents of that state.

 - The student has the right to know the deadlines for submitting applications for each of the financial aid programs available.